nlef/moonraker-telegram-bot/docs/Interacting with klipper.md

 # RESPOND commands for bot interaction
 ## Manual timelapse modes
-If you have set manual_mode in [[timelapse]](config_sample.md), you can use command to manage timelapse capturing by the bot.
+If you have set manual_mode in [[timelapse]](config_sample.md#timelapse), you can use command to manage timelapse capturing by the bot.
 Following commands are available:
-- `timelapse photo` Used to capture a single timelapse frame.
+- `RESPOND PREFIX=timelapse MSG=photo` Used to capture a single timelapse frame.
 Can be used with automated mode as well, but might lead to undesired results.
-- `timelapse start` Marks the beginning of the timelapse capture.
+- `RESPOND PREFIX=timelapse MSG=start` Marks the beginning of the timelapse capture.
 Useful, if you want to skip some time before you start the recodring.
-- `timelapse stop` Marks the end of the timelapse capture.
+- `RESPOND PREFIX=timelapse MSG=stop` Marks the end of the timelapse capture.
+You can only run "create" after this command.
 Useful if you want to skip something at the end of the print, like bed extension, or purge operations.
-- `timelapse pause` Pauses the capturing.
-Useful, if you have to run service operations, like switching filament.
+- `RESPOND PREFIX=timelapse MSG=pause` Pauses the automatic capturing.
+Useful, if you have to run service operations, like switching filament, or if you do not want automated lapse features to run for a reason.
-- `timelapse resume` Resumes the capturing, if it was paused.
+- `RESPOND PREFIX=timelapse MSG=resume` Resumes the automated capturing, if it was paused.
-- `timelapse create` This starts the rendering of captured pictures to a video file.
+- `RESPOND PREFIX=timelapse MSG=create` This starts the rendering of captured pictures to a video file.
 After the video is done, it is sent to the chat.
 You might want to run this, while you are not printing, since video-rendering is resource intensive.

 ## Custom notifications
 You can use RESPOND-type commands to send custom messages to the bot.